LLNL/AutoCog/README.md

                    --command '{ "__tag" : "mmlu.select_cot", "topic" : "arithmetic", "question" : "What is 3*4+9?", "choices" : [ "16", "21", "39", "42" ] }'
 ```

+Currently, the AutoCog application only saves the output of the commands in a JSON file.

+> TODO v0.5: saving the "pages"

 ### Web Application

 The goal is to provide a development environment.